 Having reached her centenary year, Netting passed away on Tuesday, August 21.
 Her family has said she will be remembered for her smile, sense of humor and of course, her love of Guinness.

-Since the Second World War (yes, that over 70 years) Netting has slugged back a pint of the black stuff and she believes that it’s this daily tradition that recently saw her reach her centenary year.
+Since the Second World War (yes, that over 70 years) Netting has slugged back a pint of the black stuff and she believes that it’s this daily tradition that saw her reach her 100 years.

 Read more: Guinness may help stop hearing loss

-The Plymouth woman has placed her lasting health down to the stout, after first beginning to have a glass each day when their older marketing campaigns would talk about the high levels of iron it contained.
+The Plymouth woman placed her lasting health down to the stout, after first beginning to have a glass each day in her 30s when their older marketing campaigns would talk about the high levels of iron it contained.

 "She absolutely loves Guinness, she's had a bottle a day since the war,” her granddaughter Tammy Netting told The Sun.

 "She refuses to go a day without drinking it."

 Netting had even celebrated her 100th year in style with a letter from English Queen Elizabeth, along with a Guinness-themed party with balloons, Guinness food treats, and of course, a glass of the good stuff itself.